Spectral Methods in Microeconomics: Public Goods

 \paragraph{Essential agents}

-Are there any agents that are essential to negotiations in our setting and, if so, how can we identify them?
-Suppose for a moment that a given agent may be exogenously unable to take any action other than $x_i=0$.
+Are there agents essential to negotiations in our setting and, if so, how can we identify them?
+Suppose a given agent may be exogenously unable to take any action other than $x_i=0$.
 How much does such an exclusion hurt the prospects for voluntary cooperation by the other agents?

-Without agent $i$, the benefits matrix at the status quo of ${0}$ is equal to the original ${B}({0})$, but both row and column $i$ are zeroed out.
+Without agent $i$, the benefits matrix at the status quo of ${0}$ is obtained from ${B}({0})$ by setting all entries in row $i$ and column $i$ to zero.
 Call that matrix ${B}^{[-i]}({0})$.
-Its spectral radius is no greater than that of ${B}({0}).$ In terms of consequences for efficiency, the most dramatic case is one in which the spectral radius of ${B}({0})$ exceeds $1$ but the spectral radius of ${B}^{[-i]}({0})$ is less than $1$.
-Then by Proposition \ref{prop:pareto}(ii), a Pareto improvement on ${0}$ exists when $i$ is present but not when $i$ is absent.
+Its spectral radius is no greater than that of ${B}({0})$.
+The most dramatic case is one in which the spectral radius of ${B}({0})$ exceeds $1$ but the spectral radius of ${B}^{[-i]}({0})$ is less than $1$.
+Then by Proposition \ref{prop:pareto}, a Pareto improvement on ${0}$ exists when $i$ is present but not when $i$ is absent.
 To illustrate, consider the example in \Cref{fig:three-cycle-2}.
 Agent $4$, even though it confers the smallest marginal benefits, is the only essential agent.
-Without this agent, there are no cycles at all, so $\rho({B}^{[-4]}({0}))=0 $.
+Without this agent, there are no cycles at all, so $\rho({B}^{[-4]}({0}))=0$.
 On the other hand, when 4 is present but any one other agent ($i \neq 4$) is absent, then there is a cycle whose edges multiply to more than $1$, and the spectral radius of ${B}^{[-i]}({0})$ exceeds $1$.
-Thus, the participation of a seemingly ``small'' agent in negotiations can make an essential difference to the ability to improve on the status quo when that agent completes cycles in the benefits network.
+Thus, a seemingly ``small'' agent can be essential to improving on the status quo when that agent completes cycles in the benefits network.

 \paragraph{Spectral Radius in Terms of Cycles}